dhiltonp/hexbright/README.md

 Overview
 -----------------

-*   'temperature_calibration' is one of the simplest programs you could write.
+*   ['temperature_calibration'](https://github.com/dhiltonp/hexbright/tree/master/programs/temperature_calibration) is one of the simplest programs you could write.

-*   'functional' is a basic example of how a program might have multiple modes.
+*   ['functional'](https://github.com/dhiltonp/hexbright/tree/master/programs/functional) is a basic example of how a program might have multiple modes.

-*   'down_light' contains an example of using the accelerometer.
+*   ['down_light'](https://github.com/dhiltonp/hexbright/tree/master/programs/functional) contains an example of using the accelerometer.

-*   libraries/hexbright/hexbright.h has a list of all available methods in the api, and is fairly well commented.
+*   [libraries/hexbright/hexbright.h](https://github.com/dhiltonp/hexbright/blob/master/libraries/hexbright/hexbright.h) has a list of all available methods in the api, and is fairly well commented.

 I have translated most of the original sample programs to the library here: https://github.com/dhiltonp/samples

 ---

 Be aware that this library is a work in progress.
-In particular, the accelerometer api will change, and it is not yet optimized.
+In particular, the accelerometer api will change, and power consumption has not been optimized.

 Enjoy!